PyNoon/curriculum/week_3/tutorial.md

     [pypi.org](https://pypi.org/)

-3rd party Python libraries can be downloaded with `pip`, which can be run as follows in JupyterLite:
+3rd party Python libraries can be downloaded with `pip`, which can be run as follows in a notebook:

 ```code
 %pip install pandas